nnellans/ado-pipelines-guide/README.md

   - `xx` is an iterator, which starts at `1` and increments with each run of the pipeline
 - Expressions are allowed in the value

----

 ## appendCommitMessageToRunName
 ```yaml
 appendCommitMessageToRunName: boolean # is the latest Git commit message appended to the end of the run name? optional, default is true
 ```

----

 ## trigger (aka CI Trigger)
 - Specifies the Continuous Integration (CI) triggers that will be used to automatically start the pipeline
-- This looks for pushes to branches and/or tags on the repo where the pipeline's YAML file is stored
+- This looks for pushes to branches and/or tags on the repo where the pipeline is stored
 - This field is optional.
 By default, a push to any branch of the repo will cause the pipeline to be triggered
 - You cannot use variables in `triggers`, as variables are not evaluated until after the pipeline triggers
 - `triggers` are not supported inside template files